Chapter 5 Reliability

 • My university/college is unresponsive to the needs of LGBTQ students. (unresponsive)

-• My university/college provides a supportive environment for LGBTQ students. [un]supportive; must be reverse-scored
+• My university/college provides a supportive environment for LGBTQ students. (unsupportive)

 • LGBTQ Stigma: